getzep/zep-js/README.md

 - `score`: Optional number for the score of the search result.
 - `summary`: Optional string for the summary of the search result.
 - `dist`: Optional number for the distance of the search result.
+---

 ### SearchResult

 - `constructor(data: SearchResultData)`: Constructs a new SearchResult instance.
+---

+## Exceptions

 ### APIError
 - `constructor(code: number, message: string)`: Constructs a new APIError instance.
+---
 ### ZepClientError
+- Custom error class for ZepClient errors.
 - `constructor(message: string, response_data?: any)`: Constructs a new ZepClientError instance.
+---
 ### UnexpectedResponseError
+- Custom error class for unexpected API response errors in the ZepClient.
 - `constructor(message: string)`: Constructs a new UnexpectedResponseError instance.
+---
+### NotFoundError
+- Custom error class for not found errors in the ZepClient.
+- `Constructor: (message: string)`: Constructs a NotFoundError instance
+---